SSGrant876/Historical-Stock-Revenue-Data/README.md

 # Historical-Stock-Revenue-Data
-Analyzing Historical Stock/Revenue Data and bulding a Dashboard
+Analyzing Historical Stock/Revenue Data and building a Dashboard